Introduction: Using Identity Narratives to Inform ECE Practice

 Barbara Henderson, PhD, is the director of the Doctoral Program in Educational Leadership at San Francisco State University and a professor of elementary education with an early childhood specialization.
 Her research interests include practitioner/teacher research, self-study research, participatory research, and narrative inquiry.
 Barbara is one of the founding editors of Voices of Practitioners, NAEYC’s journal of teacher research, established in 2004.

-Isauro Escamilla, EdD, is assistant professor in the Elementary Education Department of the Graduate College of Education at San Francisco State University, where he teaches Language Arts in K–5 Settings and Spanish Heritage Language and Pedagogy for Bilingual Teachers, among other courses.
+Isauro M. Escamilla, EdD, is assistant professor in the Elementary Education Department of the Graduate College of Education at San Francisco State University. [email protected]

-Megina Baker, PhD, is a program developer for the Boston Public Schools Department of Early Childhood.
-Megina has been an early childhood educator, teacher researcher, and teacher educator with a focus on playful learning and multilingual learners. [email protected]
+Megina Baker, PhD, is a program developer for the Department of Early Childhood in the Boston Public Schools.
+Megina has been an early childhood educator, teacher educator, and education researcher with specializations in playful learning and teaching multilingual learners. [email protected]

 Amanda Branscombe, EdD, retired as an associate professor at Athens State University.
 Branscombe has researched and published on topics related to teacher education, social justice, young children’s writing, teacher research, and constructivist teaching.
 In addition to her teaching research and writing, she currently serves on the editorial board of Voices of Practioners and on several boards that address issues related to early childhood, social justice, teacher research, and action research.